alkalifire/BlangoLab/content/home/jobs.md

  css_class = ""
 +++

-Currently we do not have any available positions.
-Watch this space for updates or check https://jobs.hki-jena.de/jobs/job-offers
+Watch this space for updates or check https://jobs.hki-jena.de/jobs/job-offers for the latest positions!